 A plaza with statues, flags, stone benches and plantings honors Idaho's Fallen Firefighters.
 A new memorial opened in 2013 celebrates the first responders at the World Trade Center on Sept.
 11, 2001.

-7. Kathryn Albertson Park (P) #IT (\\)
+7. Kathryn Albertson Park (p) 👬 🖤 🛞

-An urban wildlife habitat area with /4 mile walking loops, the park suitable for formal ceremonies Interpretive signs educate visitors about the wildlife habitat, history nd landscaping.
+An urban wildlife habitat area with /4 mile walking loops, the park eatures two reservable gazebos suitable for formal ceremonies Interpretive signs educate visitors about the wildlife habitat. history nd landscaping.